G-Shock MRG-G1000RT, GPW-1000T, GPW-1000TBS

 Facebooktwitterredditpinterestmail

-Disclosure: G-Central is managed by fans and supported by ads.
-We may earn a commission on purchases from our links to Amazon, eBay, and other sites labeled with "affiliate link."
-Dollar prices are in U.S. currency unless otherwise stated.
-All Japanese prices in yen include tax.
-Please follow your country's official G-Shock site for additional release information.
+Disclosure: G-Central is an independent fansite supported by ads.
+We may earn a commission on sales from our links to external sites labeled with "affiliate link."
+Prices in articles are USD unless otherwise noted.
+Japanese yen prices include tax.
+Please follow your country's official G-Shock site for release updates.

 G-Central G-Shock Fan Site